w-kuipers/UniqueID/README.md

     }

 ### Max Length
 The default maximum length has been set to 100000.
 This is to prevent unnecessary use of hardware power.
-If for some reason this should be ignored, set `ignored` to `True`.
+If for some reason this should be ignored, set `ignore_max_length` to `True`.

 ## Support